ganeshrj78/loans-app/README.md

  groupadd unwise

- useradd unwise -g unwise
+ groupadd goodloans

+2. Add the originator users to the tenant groups

  useradd bob_unwise -g unwise

- groupadd goodloans

- useradd goodloans -g goodloans

  useradd bob_goodloans -g goodloans

-2. Add the originator users to the tenant groups

-usermod -a -G unwise guest

-usermod -a -G goodloans guest

 3. Create the folders for the tenants